Night-Owl-Labs/Bee-Heard-Code-Memos/README.md

 ## Installation

 1. **Install the extension**:
-    - You can install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/).
+    - You can install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Night-Owl-Labs.Bee-Heard).

 2. **Install SoX**:
     - SoX (Sound eXchange) is required to record audio using the `node-record-lpcm16` library.
-You need to install SoX on your system for the extension to work correctly.
+    - You need to install SoX on your system for the extension to work correctly.
+        - You'll get an error if `SoX` is not installed.

 3. **Grant Microphone Access to VSCode**:
     - You'll need to ensure that VSCode has microphone access for the extension to work correctly.
+    - Read below for more details.

 ### Install SoX on macOS

-To install SoX on macOS, use Homebrew:
+To install SoX on macOS, use the [Homebrew](https://brew.sh/) package manager:
 ```sh
 brew install sox
 ```